open-education-hub/web-security/10-best-practices/index.md

 ## Further CVE-2022-29464 exploitation

 We didn't talk at all about how this vulnerability works; the main idea is that the vulnerable WSO2 products allow unrestricted file upload which results in remote code execution.
+This means that we can upload any file on the server.
 The main approach to succeed the vulnerability inside the WSO2 is to do a POST request which tries to upload a [web shell file](https://www.upguard.com/blog/what-are-web-shell-attacks) in JSP format on the target system.

 This web shell enables the target to be remotely accessed by the attacker, which can run commands on the system.
 After this POST request is made, another GET request to the web shell path endpoint to check if the vulnerability was successfully exploited.